isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 the T-statistic comparing our two groups.
 Now for the gene set score!
 To get this, we're going to simply average up the T's within each pathway, and scale the result by the square root of the number of genes.
 When the number of genes gets large (reasonably so), the value approximates a Z-score.
-In this way we could get a p-value and perform multiple testing correction like an FDR.
+In this way, using R for example, we could get a p-value and perform multiple testing correction like an FDR.

 .. code-block:: sql